Bobby Stansberry remembers the trips to a gritty, back-room office in the gay district of Dallas in 1984.

 He admits it does seem amazing that he's alive today, particularly after surviving a later battle with cancer caused by the human papillomavirus (HPV).
 For a while, he would tend bar while a pump attached to his waist administered chemotherapy.

 Stansberry wants young men to know about the risks associated with contracting HPV.
 HPV is a common sexually transmitted infection and can be prevented by using condoms.
-A vaccine is also available and is recommended by the U.S. Centers for Disease Control and Prevention (CDC) for gay and bisexual men ages 26 and younger.
+A vaccine is also available and is recommended by the (CDC) for gay and bisexual men ages 26 and younger.

 Daskalakis said that the Dallas Buyers Club and other illicit medication distribution systems were from an era when “the system, working as it does, was slow and clunky.”